France Travel Guide and Paris Tourist Information www.placesinfrance.com

 And although Paris still tends to have that allure as a destination for lovers, there is also an enormous amount to do for children of all ages and the adults that still have those tendencies!
 Disneyland Paris with all of its magic is obviously one of those destinations, along with Parc Asterix that has the largest wooden roller coaster in Europe, but you could also have a day out at Sea Life Val d'Europe, which is the largest aquarium in the region, or perhaps you would like to pick your wits against the only interactive maze in the world and go to a wildlife safari park at the Chateau de Thoiry.

-So from interesting and historic towns, to the centre of Paris, back out to the forests and national parks, to the amusements or the glitz and glamour, Paris has something for everyone of all ages to enjoy, but just make sure that you have allocated enough time to experience this incredible region of France and its capital city Paris.
+So from interesting and historic towns, to the centre of Paris, back out to the forests and national parks, to the amusements and the glitz and glamour of this vibrant city at night, or perhaps trying your luck at the horse races with venues such as Longchamp that also hold family days out known as the Dimanches au Galop, Paris has something for everyone of all ages to enjoy.
+But just make sure that you have allocated enough time to experience this incredible region of France and its capital city Paris.